 However, this is a clean source of energy that does not do environmental harm that has been studied as an alternative to fossil-burning fuels.
-As technology develops, propane air conditioners may be seen more often and ultimately, regulations make changes to make them possible for home use.
+As technology develops, propane air conditioners may be seen more often, and ultimately, regulations make changes to make them possible for home use.

-Propane Air Conditioner FAQs
+Propane Air Conditioner FAQ

 Why can propane ovens be used indoors but propane air conditioners are considered unsafe?

 Propane ovens, clothes dryers, and other appliances that are used inside the home are not powered by propane gas.
 Home appliances that use propane, other than outdoor grills, are powered with liquid propane that is actually a mixture of different fuels.

 Propane gas, while perfectly safe in most respects, is considered to be highly flammable.
 Many nations, including the U.S., have regulations against using propane gas for air conditioners and other home systems due to safety concerns.

 As new technology emerges, however, propane may become the go-to energy source for home appliances and HVAC systems, as this is a cleaner-burning fuel than gasoline, and it does not do the damage to the ozone layer that other cooling chemicals can do.